mjfwebb/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/_index.md

 ### What is ResRobot?

-ResRobot is a collection of APIs which provide information for public transport in entire Sweden.
-It consists of four endpoints.
+ResRobot is a collection of APIs which provide information for public transport for the entirity of Sweden.
+It consists of four
+endpoints:
 - ResRobot Timetables allows you to find departures and arrivals for those stations
 - ResRobot Routeplanner allows you to find ways to travel from A to B
 - ResRobot Stop lookup allows you to search for stops and to obtain their ID